Retreat Comparison

 Best suited for

-• Anyone seeking to deepen their yoga practice in a supported environment
+• Anyone seeking a yoga retreat in a supported, non-competitive environment

-• Practitioners new to yoga wanting to build a solid foundation
+• Practitioners new to yoga wanting to build a steady foundation with Sakshi

 Not for

-• People seeking intense physical training or advanced fitness challenges
+• People seeking intense physical training, power yoga, or advanced fitness challenges

-• Those uncomfortable with physical practice or body awareness work
+• Those uncomfortable with physical practice, body awareness work, or guided meditation

-• Anyone needing medical rehabilitation or physical therapy
+• Anyone needing medical rehabilitation, physical therapy, or clinical treatment

 Daily Rhythm